 Once the buyer has paid, funds show as Processing in Seller Hub.
 It’s time to ship the order.

 Find more details in your Payout report, which provides a summary of your payouts for a specific date range.
-You can locate your Payout report in the Reports tab in Seller Hub.
+You can locate your Payout report in the Payments tab in Seller Hub.

 How you benefit